Sandbergo/distributed-elevator-controller/README.md

 How to run
 ---

 Relies on Elixir 1.8.1 and Erlang/OTP 20.
-Clone the repo and run the bash scripts [for elevator](run_elevator.sh) and [for simulator](sim_run_elevator.sh).
-Changes in NetworkHandler for IP-adresses etc. may be needed.
+Clone the repo and run the bash scripts [./run_elevator.sh](run_elevator.sh) and [./sim_run_elevator](sim_run_elevator.sh).
+Changes in NetworkHandler for IP-adresses etc. may be needed. can also be run directly with

+`iex -S mix run -e Overseer.main`

 Design